duarteocarmo/duarteocarmo.com/content/posts/113-amalia-small-models.md

 <!-- TODO: Add a thumbnail. -->

 A few weeks ago there was a bit of a scandal in Portugal.
-People were really, really mad that the government had took so long to correct all of the different high school exams for Portuguese high school students for this year.
-Once that happened, I saw a weird post on LinkedIn by someone saying that we have Amalia now, so we should just throw it at all the Portuguese exams and have it correct the exams itself, somehow arguing that this would be a good idea
+People were really mad that the government had taken so long to correct this year's high school exams.
+Once that happened, I saw a weird post on LinkedIn saying that we have AMÁLIA now, so we should just throw all the Portuguese exams at it and let it correct them, somehow arguing that this would be a good idea.

 Let's be serious.
-Using an LLM to correct high school exams is a horrible idea, at least as where the technology stands nowadays.
+Using an LLM to correct high school exams is a horrible idea, at least with where the technology stands today.
 But that piqued my interest.
-Is actually Amalia the best model to actually correct Portuguese high school exams.
-What they might not know is that the Amalia team actually released not only the model Amalia, but also a lot of different benchmarks and evaluations to test how good models are in Portuguese.
-And one of the evaluations is called PT exams and it does exactly this.
-It tests how good a model is in correcting or in performing in Portuguese high school exams
+Is AMÁLIA actually the best model at Portuguese high school exams?
+What the author might not know is that the AMÁLIA team released not only the model, but also several benchmarks and evaluations that test how good models are in Portuguese.
+One of them is called PT Exams, and it tests exactly that: how well a model performs on questions from Portuguese high school exams.

-And so I decided to compare Amalia with a bunch of smaller models, just to see how good Amalia performed compared to others.
-And the results were a bit surprising.
-Amalia is actually not the best performer model when we compare it with much smaller models.
-There's even models that are as small as like 2B, 2 billion parameters, which are actually like almost four times smaller than Amali and perform quite much better.
+So I decided to compare AMÁLIA with a bunch of smaller models.
+The results were a bit surprising.
+AMÁLIA isn't the best performer when compared with models that are much smaller.
+Some, like Qwen3.5 2B, have less than a quarter of AMÁLIA's 9 billion parameters and perform better.

 <figure style="width:100%;max-width:700px;margin:2rem auto">